Understanding the Writing Section of PSAT

 - Manage Order and Relationships of Sentences and Paragraphs: You need to know how to order the elements of a sentence or paragraph to improve the clarity, meaning, and the progression of ideas in the sentence.

-The PSAT Writing Section: Tips
+Writing Section: Tips

 - Read the choices to see the kind of changes suggested.